Casres/readme-generator/readme.md

 - [How to contribute](#Howtocontribute)

 ## **Description**
-this is a flipping test
+This is a ReadMe generator

 ## **Languages**
-- JavaScript,Node,Other
--
+- JavaScript,HTML,CSS,ES6,jQuery,Bootstrap,Node,Next.js,React.js,Vue.js,Angular,Svelte,Laravel,Other

 ## **License**
 This project is licensed under: MIT

 ## **Usage**
-To run shit
+To generate a ReadMe

 ## **Installation Instructions**
-npm my guy
+npm

 ## **Contact Information**
-email dude
+email

 ## **FAQ**
+go to issues to find out

+## **How to contribute**
 issues

-## **How to contribute**
-issues dude